2018 Canadian Soccer League season: Championship race

+Playoff contention

 The third position in the First Division was a highly contested spot with Hamilton City, Scarborough SC, Serbian White Eagles, and SC Waterloo Region competing with one another.
 The White Eagles achieved a five-game undefeated streak and held the spot for two weeks.
 Shortly their performance dwindled and fluctuated between the fourth and fifth position to conclude the season in the sixth spot.
 Following their mediocre 2017 season SC Waterloo named Radivoj Panić as the head coach, and assembled a roster with a mixture of league veterans with European imports from the Western Balkans.
 After a slow start to the season, the club rebounded to a seven-match undefeated streak and secured the third position on the final match of the regular season.

 Scarborough SC continued to develop as an elite club with Zoran Rajović being assigned head coach responsibilities.
 Rajović took advantage of the influx of European imports to the league, and a player agreement to acquire talent from York Region Shooters was negotiated.
 One notable re-signing was the return of Canadian international Adrian Cann as team captain.
 The acquisitions produced dividends for the eastern Toronto club as they held the coveted third position for the majority of the season for a total of sixteen weeks until forfeiting it on the final week to Waterloo on an account of a greater goal difference.
 In the postseason the club reached the championship final for the second consecutive season.

 After a year of hiatus from the league, Hamilton City returned under new management with Saša Vuković as owner and head coach.
 The club experienced a transitional stage with fewer imports from abroad and more reliance on talent from their previous reserve team.
 Hamilton managed to produce an average season enough to secure a playoff berth with just four points away from the third position.

+Other teams

 The final two postseason berths were secured by Brantford Galaxy and SC Real Mississauga.
 After the departure of Vukovic, the Galaxy brought in Milan Prpa as head coach and the team assembled by Prpa remained primarily the same as the previous seasons with many veterans returning.

 The season also witnessed the return of professional soccer to the Peel Region with CSC Mississauga and SC Real Mississauga representing the city of Mississauga.
 Real Mississauga, an academy founded by league veteran Krum Bibishkov, received a franchise in the CSL.
 They primarily competed with Brantford throughout the season and secured a playoff berth.
 CSC Mississauga struggled to make an impact as they remained at the bottom of the standings for the majority of the season.
 In the Second Division, Burlington SC was renamed Halton United and were the primary competitors to FC Vorkuta B. For eleven weeks Halton retained the second position and reached the championship final.